Stuffed Bitter Gourd With Raw Mango/Kachhe Aam Se Bharwa Karele

 Notes

-If you don’t want to cook karela with the peels on.
+If you don’t want to cook karela with their peels on.
 Remove the skin and rub salt all over the gourd.
 Leave for half an hour and rinse under water.
 This will help to reduce the bitterness of karela